YoungOnef/Game-to-Teach-Programming-Personal-Project/README.md

 # Game to Teach Programming - Programming Adventure

-"Game to Teach Programming" is an engaging educational game that utilizes Lua programming language, offering a progressive learning experience from basic functions to conditional statements and loops.
+"Programming Adventure" is an engaging educational game that utilizes Lua programming language, offering a progressive learning experience from basic functions to conditional statements and loops.
 With immediate feedback and a discovery-based approach, it fosters creativity and problem-solving skills while reinforcing learning through a spiral curriculum.
 Powered by the Moon Sharp library, the game makes programming enjoyable and effective for all skill levels.

 [Play the Game - Programming Adventure (Click Me)](https://youngone1.itch.io/game-to-teach-programming)